 I was naive like ‘Forrest’ but truly believed I would become ‘World Champion’ one day.

-As I entered I will never forget the overwhelming feeling when I saw the huge purpose built table tennis hall that had 30 tables 15 each side and ample space between each table.
-It felt like I died and gone to 'table tennis heaven'.
-I was brought back down to earth very soon though, when I realised this was not heaven but a reality check.
+As I entered I will never forget the overwhelming feeling when I saw the huge purpose-built table tennis hall that had 30 tables 15 each side and ample space between each table.
+It felt like I died and gone to ‘table tennis heaven’.
+I was brought back down to earth very soon quickly with a reality check.
 I was ranked about 100 England men at the time and I entered the French ranking at around 1500.
-I was not too bothered at the time because I felt I could get to the top in no time.
-After a year at 18 I was ranked about 800 in France and unfortunately it was time for me to grow up and put my dream to bed.
-I went back to England and started to studying while coaching TT at a private school (Kings College) which was offered to me by my 'then' coach Gideon Ashison.
+My ranking did not phase me because I felt I could get to the top in no time.
+After a year of play, I shot up the French ranking but it was time for me to grow up.
+I had to admit defeat and put my dream to bed.
+I went back to England and started studying alongside some table tennis coaching at a private school (Kings College).
+This job was offered to me by my ‘then’ coach Gideon Ashison.

 So why am I telling a story about something I did not achieve?

-If it wasn't for my inner desire to become 'World Champion' I would never have reached the heights I have.
-I know in my heart if I pursued my training in France I would have been a full time proffessional player and a possible top 300 and more, world ranked player.
-I have beaten many players around the 500 marker and that's with limited structured TT training.
+If it wasn’t for my inner desire to become ‘World Champion’ I would never have reached the heights I have.
+I know in my heart if I pursued my training in France I would have been a full-time professional player and a possible top 300 and more, world ranked player.
+I have beaten many players around the 500 and that’s with limited structured table tennis training.

 So how do we get what we want?